Our Courses

 Linguistics is the systematic study of human language.
 Superficially, there’s huge variation among the world’s languages, and linguists not only describe the diverse characteristics of individual languages but also explore properties which all languages share and which offer insight into the human mind.
 The study of linguistics draws on methods and knowledge from a wide range of disciplines.
 For instance, the study of meaning draws on philosophy, the analysis of the speech signal uses methods from physics and engineering, and the study of language acquisition draws on psychology.

-The College’s Director of Studies for Linguistics is Dr Elspeth Wilson, ESRC Postdoctoral Fellow at the Interdisciplinary Research Centre of Cambridge Language Sciences.
+The College’s Director of Studies for Linguistics is Dr Spencer Johnston.

 Typical minimum offers are A*AA at A level or IB with 40-42 points and 776 at Higher Level.

-We also accept a wide range of equivalent or more advanced qualifications including Access to Higher Education Diplomas.
+No specific subjects required.
+We accept a wide range of equivalent or more advanced qualifications including Access to Higher Education Diplomas.

 If you have any queries or would like more information, please contact our Admissions Office who will be pleased to help you: admissions@hughes.cam.ac.uk.